Greg Hess: President of Wabash College

 Our true academic mission — to liberally educate each and every student — is a timeless reminder of the lives we change here at Wabash College, one young man at a time.
 For while the problems facing higher education and the world are complex, the solutions need not be.
 Amidst the jostle and the fray and the haranguing static and noise that often surround our academic endeavor, stands our foundation: the simple gifts of the liberal arts.
 These profound gifts — the ability to act, to see, and to speak — are the bedrock that underpin teaching and learning at Wabash College.

 Hess proposed a strategic planning process and in doing so created four new co-curricular initiatives called Liberal Arts Plus: Wabash Democracy and Public Discourse initiative, Global Health Initiative, Center for Innovation, Business, and Entrepreneurship, and Digital Arts and Human Values.
-Hess formalized an partnership between Wabash and Universidad Nacional Hermilio Valdizán on future health research and projects.
+Hess formalized a partnership between Wabash and Universidad Nacional Hermilio Valdizán on future health research and projects.
 Hess also presided over a campus master planning process intended to guide capital works projects at the college and join the Board of Directors of the Montgomery County Economic Development Council.

 On November 4, 2013, Hess joined the Freedom Indiana coalition in opposition to Indiana HJR-3 with DePauw University President Brian Casey.

 On September 17, 2014, Hess organized and hosted Celebrating the Liberal Arts, a national conference which highlighted the work of the Center of Inquiry in the Liberal Arts at Wabash College and the results of the Wabash National Study of Liberal Arts Education.

 On March 10, 2020, Hess announced he would be stepping down as President of Wabash College at the end of the academic year.
 Hess's resignation followed widespread criticism from students and alumni regarding his administration's communication, particularly in light of a decision to end the 187-year practice of distributing sheepskin diplomas to college graduates.
 However, Hess denied the impact of these concerns in an exit interview with a student newspaper, noting:

 It wasn't my job to be loved at Wabash College.
 It was my job to make sure that there was a place for them to love well after I had gone.